Best Time To Visit Antarctica: Wildlife & Weather By Month

 Weather: Daylength continues to decrease, but temperatures remain invitingly mild by polar standards—Esperanza Base sees a monthly mean of 0.7°C (33.3°F) and an average daily high of 3.7°C (38.7°F)—and the weather typically calm.

-Advantages/Scenic Highlights: As sea ice approaches its yearly minimum, opportunities for exploring south of the Antarctic Circle and into the Ross Sea are rich.
+Advantages/Scenic Highlights: As sea ice approaches its yearly minimum, opportunities for exploring south of the Antarctic Circle and into the Ross Sea are rich, the intensity of the sun transforming icebergs into awesome works of art.

-Wildlife: Even as penguin- and seabird-viewing diminishes somewhat, February offers peak whale-watching as humpbacks, minkes, and other baleen species feast on the seasonal smorgasbord of krill, and orcas prowl for seal pups and young penguins.
+Wildlife: Even as seabird-viewing diminishes somewhat, February still offers magical moments to photograph young penguins at play, plus peak whale-watching as humpbacks, minkes, and other baleen species feast on the seasonal smorgasbord of krill, and orcas prowl for seal pups and young penguins.

 The tail-end of the austral summer means less-cluttered sightseeing waterways, a minimum of sea ice, and the chance to experience special delights of the “Antarctic fall.”